 For information about setting up your Apple ID preferences on your Mac, see Set up your Apple ID preferences on Mac.

 To keep your purchases and access to Apple services secure, don’t share your Apple ID and password with others.
-To share your purchases with family members, you can set up a Family Sharing group with up to six members of your family.
-See What is Family Sharing?
+To share your purchases with family members, you can set up a Family Sharing group with up to five other family members.
+See What is Family Sharing on Mac?